xuczhang/RLHH/README.md

 # RLHH
-RLHH presents an algorithm to handle the robust linear regression problem without the parameter of corruption ratio.
+A heuristic hard thresholding algorithm to handle the robust least squares regression with adversarial corruption.